ookk2011/wifi-pineapple-cloner/.github/ISSUE_TEMPLATE/bug_report.md

 name: 🐛 Report a bug
 about: Create a bug report
 title: ''
-labels: 'bug'
+labels: ''
 assignees: ''
 ---

 ### Before you proceed:

--This project is completely stable and fully tested with dozens of devices.
+- This project is completely stable and fully tested with dozens of devices.
 So if you have any problems, it is most likely:
   - You are not following the steps correctly.
   - Your hardware is not good enough and you are trying to do things it can't do.
 - Make sure to follow the installation steps and recommendations: